jpsierens/gameoflifejs/README.md

 <code>$ npm install</code>

+on your terminal.

-on your terminal.After that, either navigate to the file in your browser, or start a http server like this
+After that, either use File Open (Ctrl+o or Cmd+o) and navigate to the directory in your browser, or start an http server by typing in, on the command line, any of these commands:

+* php -S localhost:3000
-<code> $ python -m SimpleHTTPServer 3000</code>
+* python -m SimpleHTTPServer 3000
+* npm run servephp
+* npm run serve

-and go to localhost:3000 to play the game.
+in which case you can go to localhost:3000 to play the game.

+Note, in this version there are a few 'improvements' from the original from which I forked:
+1. You can stop the game, freezing it at any point, to perhaps add or remove squares
+2. You can save and load games (useful if you want to put in a Glider Gun for instance)

+There is also one other change, this version uses webpack instead of gulp, for no reason other than I fancied trying it out.